syncfusion-content/wpf-docs/wpf/Diagram/Automatic-Layouts.md

 ### Customize Bounds in layout

-[Bounds](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Layout.Base.LayoutBase~Bounds.html) Property of `RadialTreeLayout` is used to define the region where the layout is to rendered based on its root.
+The [Bounds](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Layout.Base.LayoutBase~Bounds.html) Property of `RadialTreeLayout` is used to define the region where the layout to be rendered based on its root.
 It is valid only for `RadialTreeLayout`.

 {% tabs %}